-Both CPAs and EAs will see salary benefits after becoming licensed.
+Both CPAs and EAs will see salary benefits.
 However, CPAs generally earn more over the course of their career: the average salary for a CPA is $62,410 per year while the EA average salary is $49,291.

 Licensing Commitment Differences

 The EA credential requires passing a three-part exam administered by the IRS before applying for licensure.
-Alternatively, candidates can become licensed if they work for the IRS in a qualified position for five years.
-An EA is a nationally recognized professional, meaning he or she does not have to become re-licensed in different states.
-Despite the lower salary, if you’re interested in working specifically in tax and don’t have the ability to commit 8 years to becoming credentialed, the EA credential is a great option.
+Alternatively, candidates can become an EA if they work for the IRS in a qualified position for five years.
+An EA is a nationally recognized professional, meaning he or she does not have to become re-designated in different states.
+Despite the lower salary, if you’re interested in working specifically in tax and don’t have the ability to commit 8 years to become credentialed, the EA credential is a great option.